superbox-dev/unipi-control/README.md

 `[device_name]/[topic_name]/cover/[cover_type]/tilt/set` |  `0` to `100` | Send an integer to set the cover position.

+## Extras

+I have wrote a homeassistant blueprint automation to control covers with binary sensors.
+Take a look in the extras folder.

 ## TODO

 * Support Modbus RTU for extension modules (I don't have an extension).